Quick Facts About Fulton First

 Is there a dress code?

 Yes: you must wear clothes.
 As far as what kind of clothes, that's entirely up to you.
 We are very friendly and casual at Fulton First, and we believe that is more important to worship than to worry about what clothes anyone is wearing.

 What is the music like?

-Music is a big part of our worship experience, but it would be difficult to put a label on it because we have many differnt kinds that we use.
-We have a live Choir which signs hymns that are both traditional and modern.
+Music is a big part of our worship experience, but it would be difficult to put a label on it because we have many different kinds that we use.
+We have a live Choir that sings hymns that are both traditional and modern.
 A church organ and electric piano also provide live music.
 And we have a modern sound system that plays current Christian and inspirational music, often with video accompaniment.
-When we have events for children and youth, music of a "younger" nature is used: whatever best fits the situation.
+When we have events for children and youth, the music of a "younger" nature is used: whatever best fits the situation.

 What about my kids?
 Will they be bored?

 We hope not; but in case you are concerned about this, we have several solutions.
 First of all, the church provides a supervised nursery for anyone who might be too young to sit through service or might need special attention.
 For those a little older, we have "activity bags" that have things to do and can be brought into church.

 If a child wants to, they can go to Children's Church, which starts about half-way through the church service, right after Children's Time.
 During Children's Church (at a different place in our church), youngsters learn Bible lessons while taking part in fun activities and arts and crafts.
 At Fulton First, we pay special attention to the needs of our young people: our next generation.